· ·

 What was supposed to be a 2 hour ride took closer to 3, and we arrived at the Chiang Khong border control at 10:00 am.

 Exiting Thailand was very easy, just a quick check of my passport and on I went.
-To get over the Thai-Laos Friendship bridge you need to take a shuttle which costs 20 baht (though it might be more later in the day?).
+To get over the Thai-Laos Friendship bridge you need to take a shuttle which costs 20 baht (though it might cost more later in the day?).

-Entering Laos was also easy: filled out two forms, handed over my last extra passport photo and 40 baht for a processing fee, then paid the $40 USD at the exit for the actual visa.
+Entering Laos was also easy: filled out two forms, handed over my last extra passport photo and 40 baht for a processing fee, then paid the $40 USD at the exit for the actual Laos visa.

 There’s a money changer window in the same building that gave very good rates, so I swapped my extra baht for kip before getting in a tuk tuk to take me to the boat pier for 50,000 kip.